microsoft/aitour-azure-openai-assistants/train-the-trainer/demos-2-3/README.md

     OPENAI_GPT_DEPLOYMENT=
     ```

-## Demo setup
+## Demos 2 and 3

+1. An Azure subscription
+1. Access to the Azure OpenAI GPT-4o model deployment
+1. The demos require the Azure OpenAI key, endpoint, and deployment to be added to the **./demos-2-3/.env** file.
-The demos can be run in a Codespace or a local Python environment.
+1. Demo 2 and 3 are run in a Python environment.
+You will need to install the required libraries and run the Jupyter Notebooks.
+You can run the demos in a Codespace or locally in a dev container or a Python virtual environment.

+### Demo 2

+1. Set up the .env file with the Azure OpenAI key, endpoint, and deployment.
+1. Run the **[Introduction to Azure OpenAI Function Calling](demo-2-function-calling.ipynb)** Jupyter Notebook.
+Note, you'll be prompted to select a kernel source.
+Select the Python Environments, then select the **Recommended** Python environment.

+### Demo 3

+1. Run the Jupyter Notebook **demo-3-contoso-sales-analysis.ipynb**.
+1. Set up the .env file with the Azure OpenAI key, endpoint, and deployment.
+1. Run the **[Contoso Sales Analysis Assistant](demo-3-contoso-sales-analysis.ipynb)** Jupyter Notebook.
+Note, you'll be prompted to select a kernel source.
+Select the Python Environments, then select the **Recommended** Python environment.

 ### Codespaces

 Open the repo [Introduction to Azure Open AI Assistants](https://github.com/microsoft/aitour-azure-openai-assistants) in a Codespace and run the demos in the Jupyter Notebooks.

-## Local installation
+### Local installation

-## Dev Containers
+### Dev Containers

 The demos can be run in a Dev Container in Visual Studio Code.